 Increased risk of depression and alcoholism

-The risk of depression tends to increase in menopausal women.
-Heavy drinking can make depression worse.
-Even in women without depression, excessive alcohol consumption can lead to depression and alcoholism.
+Even in women without depression, excessive alcohol consumption can lead to alcohol use disorder.

-- 5 fluid ounces (a glass) of wine at an alcohol content of 12 percent
+- 5 fluid ounces of wine at an alcohol content of about 12 percent

-- 12 fluid ounces (a standard bottle or can) of regular beer at an alcohol content of about 5 percent
+- 12 fluid ounces of regular beer at an alcohol content of about 5 percent; this equals a standard bottle or can